kylepollina/kylepollina.github.io/content/writing/static-blog.md

 hours reading the documentation I spent dozens of hours building my own implementation.
 C'est la vie.

-UPDATE: I was initially in the process of writing up a nice overview of how I built my own static site generator but realized I didn't care enough to spend my time writing it.
+__> Update:__ I was initially in the process of writing up a nice overview of how I built my own static site generator but realized I really don't care enough to waste my time doing that.
-Also I think if anyone wants to build a static site generator then you should figure it out for yourself.
+Also I think if anyone wants to build a static site generator then they should figure it out for themselves.
 It's a great learning experience and will teach you more than I could from a dumb blog post.

 But I'll at least give you links to the tools I use: